easegress-io/easegress/doc/reference/controllers.md

 | backOffPolicy | string  | The back-off policy for wait duration, could be `EXPONENTIAL` or `RANDOM` and the default is `RANDOM`.
 If configured as `EXPONENTIAL`, the base wait duration becomes 1.5 times larger after each failed attempt | No |
 | randomizationFactor  | float64 | Randomization factor for actual wait duration, a number in interval `[0, 1]`, default is 0.
 The actual wait duration used is a random number in interval `[(base wait duration) * (1 - randomizationFactor),  (base wait duration) * (1 + randomizationFactor)]` | No |

-#### Circuit Break Policy
+#### CircuitBreaker Policy

-Circuit Break leverges a finite state machine to implement the processing logic, the state machine has three states: `CLOSED`, `OPEN`, and `HALF_OPEN`.
+CircuitBreaker leverges a finite state machine to implement the processing logic, the state machine has three states: `CLOSED`, `OPEN`, and `HALF_OPEN`.
 When the state is `CLOSED`, requests pass through normally, state transits to `OPEN` if request failure rate or slow request rate reach a configured threshold and requests will be shor-circuited in this state.
 After a configured duration, state transits from `OPEN` to `HALF_OPEN`, in which a limited number of requests are permitted to pass through while other requests are still short-circuited, and state transit to `CLOSED` or `OPEN` based on the results of the permitted requests.

 When `CLOSED`, it uses a sliding window to store and aggregate the result of recent requests, the window can either be `COUNT_BASED` or `TIME_BASED`.
 The `COUNT_BASED` window aggregates the last N requests and the `TIME_BASED` window aggregates requests in the last N seconds, where N is the window size.